Director: Peyton Reed

 Released: August 25, 2000

-I'll admit it: before I saw this movie I thought all cheerleaders did were wave their pom-poms, jump around a bit, and yell "Go, team go!" at football games, and wear cutesy matching outfits.
+I'll admit it: before I saw this movie I thought that all cheerleaders did were wave their pom-poms, jump around a bit, and yell "Go, team go!" at football games, and wear cutesy matching outfits.
 I would not count cheerleading as a sport, but more of a recreational sport like golf or bowling.
 Let's be honest: cheerleading is pretty lame.

 But then I saw this movie and I had a new respect for cheerleaders.
 Like Eliza Dushu's (or, "The Dushku" as my brother likes to call her) character, Missy, I didn't know there were cheerleading competitions where cheerleading squads compete against each other and make up their own routines with insane gymnastic moves and with precise coordination.
 Now that's what I call a real sport!